-Okay, so you’ve decided that yes, you need to try a dairy free diet for baby.
+Okay, so you and baby’s pediatrician have decided that yes, you need to try a dairy free diet for baby.

 But where on earth do you start with this daunting task?!
 You have to eliminate a lot of common foods to make your breast milk totally dairy free!
 I’ve got you covered with my best tips for removing cow’s milk from your diet.

 The first step to starting dairy free breastfeeding is to know what exactly you need to cut out.
 Diary has so many names that it can be confusing.

 And just FYI: eggs are NOT dairy, which is a common misconception.
 Do your research and learn what you really need to cut out.